Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/README.md

 ### Versions and Deployments

-#### - Automatic Webapp deployment and retrieval
+#### - Automatic Webapp Deployment and Retrieval

-    The library handles accessing your current Webapp and Head Deployments.
+    The library handles accessing your current Web app and Head Deployments.
     > The Head is used to get the development URL

     > The Webapp Deployment is how you can deploy the project, if desired.
       The library will always use the latest webapp deployment.

-    > If this behavior is undesired, delete all unnecessary deployments through Google App Script project-->Publish--Deploy from Manifest-->Delete (only if there's more than one webapp).
+    > If this behavior is undesired, delete all unnecessary deployments through Google App Script project-->Publish--Deploy from Manifest-->Delete
+      *(only if there's more than one webapp)*.

 #### - List your Version History

 Lists all saved versions of your project.
 This function gets ran automatically when certain other functions require you to provide a version number.
 If you want to delete unused versions, you may at Google App Script project-->File-->Manage Versions

 #### - Create New Version

 Creates a new version attached to the current copy of your source code on Google App Script.
 You can provide whatever name you want, but these are best used as incremental "commits," and not big feature backups.
 You can always download your project from a [specific version](#Download-any-versioned-copy-of-your-Source-Code) if needed, so the best philosophy here is early-and-oft!

 #### - Create New Version and Update Deployment

 Creates a new version and attached your web-app's current deployment.
 This function first creates a new version, as above, then proceeds to update the deployment that your users see.
 Use this once a feature is completed/ tested and you want it deployed.

+#### - Sync and Deploy for Live Version

+  This is a chained-call that first [ uploads ](#upload) your source code, then creates a new version and updates the deployment, as specified above.

 #### - Change Deployment's Version Number

   Changes your web-app's current version number.
 Use this in the event that a newer version has affected the live functionality of your application.

-#### - Sync and Deploy for Live Version

-  This is a chained-call that first [uploads](#Upload) your source code, then creates a new version and updates the deployment, as specified above.